-The LM3886 is one of National Semiconductor’s single-chip monolithic amplifier integrated circuits.
+The LM3886 is one of Texas Instrument’s single-chip monolithic amplifier integrated circuits.
 It’s almost an entire amplifier-on-a-chip, with only a few extra parts required to build a fully functional, high-performance amplifier.

 The LM3886 features low distortion (less than 0.1%) and respectable power output.
 Each mono chip will output around 50 watts RMS, into 8 ohms, with correct heatsinking.
 It delivers a little less power into 4 ohms, though this depends on the voltage you feed the chip.